web development

 Using too many styles together (as on this example page) can look confusing and messy.
 So it’s important to use everything in moderation, and it will take time and practice to get this right.

-Last but not least, here is a nice button, using simple <button></button> tags, to wrap the KirbyTag link:
+Last but not least, here’s a nice button, using <button></button> tags, wrapped around the standard KirbyTag link:

 Update, 25 January 2021: Card layouts